-Follow the signs on site to the Manchester Royal Eye Hospital and enter the hospital via the main entrance.
+Follow the signs on site to the ground floor of Manchester Royal Eye Hospital.
 Once inside the hospital please report to the reception staff of the clinic indicated on your appointment letter and they will check you in.

-Clinics on the ground floor are arranged into eight modules which are labelled Eye A, B, C, D, E, F, G and H. These clinics are all accessed from the main atrium of the hospital.
+The Outpatient units are arranged into eight modules which are labelled Eye A, B, C, D, E, F, G and H. These clinics are all accessed from the main atrium of the hospital.

-The Macular Treatment Centre is on the 1st floor and is labelled Clinic J. There are lifts in the main entrance.
+The Macular Treatment Centre is on the 1st floor and is labelled Clinic J. There are lifts available in the main atrium.